StefanoDeVuono/Naza_frontend/README.md

 When you are ready to deploy to staging, merge develop into staging and run:

-   git push staging head
+   git push staging staging:master

 This will update the staging Squarespace.
+You have to push to the remote master branch because Squarespace will only use whatever templates are in master.

 ### Deploying to production